-- 1. Move mobility device forward to release pressure on locking pin. - 2.
-Push manual emergency release lever (8) to one side and hold it there, while mobility device moves away. - A cable-activated manual operating lever (9) can also be fitted (accessory).
-Push lever to one side and hold it there, while mobility device moves away. - ${\Pi}^{\circ}$ If the manual unlocking procedure fails, an - emergency release tool made from red plastic comes with each Dahl Docking station. - 1.
-Move mobility device forward to release pressure on locking pin. - 2.
+- The following instructions require the help of an attendant. - Move mobility device forward to release pressure on locking pin. - Push manual emergency release lever (8) to one side and hold it there, while mobility device moves away. - A cable-activated manual operating lever (9) can also be fitted (accessory / option).
+Push lever to one side and hold it there, while mobility device moves away. - If the manual unlocking procedure fails, an emergency release tool made from red plastic comes with each Dahl Docking station.

+Move mobility device forward to release pressure on locking pin.